-Under his tutelage the Faculty of Health and Environmental Sciences has become the country’s largest and most diverse health and science education provider with over 7000 students (more than 1200 postgraduate), six dedicated schools, research institutes and a broad range of disciplines.
+Under his tutelage, the Faculty of Health and Environmental Sciences has become the country’s largest and most diverse health and science education provider, with over 7000 students (more than 1200 postgraduate), five dedicated schools, research institutes and a broad range of disciplines.

 “The research landscape has evolved rapidly and is being driven by both established research leaders and a new generation of emerging researchers.
 In terms of performance, outputs and income there is clear evidence our research is expanding and delivering results.
-The past decade has seen the creation of numerous research institutes and centres across the faculty dedicated to advancing knowledge, raising further questions for investigation, generating new products and technologies and enhancing policy-making and professional practice.”
+The past decade has seen the creation of numerous research institutes and centres across the faculty dedicated to advancing knowledge, raising further questions for investigation, generating new products and technologies and enhancing policy-making and professional practice," Professor Abbott says.

-Max is also Deputy Chair of the Waitemata District Health Board, a board member of Health Workforce New Zealand, Co-director of the National Institute for Public Health and Mental Health Research and also Pro-Vice Chancellor North Shore.
+Professor Abbott is also a board member and past Deputy Chair of the Waitemata District Health Board, an advisor to Health Workforce New Zealand, senior consultant to the World Federation for Mental Health and a member of the Ministerial Forum on Alcohol Advertising and Sponsorship.
 His areas of expertise include mental health, problem gambling and addictions, public health, Pacific Island health and development, and psychiatric epidemiology.

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.